CONP-PCNO/conp-dataset/tests/README.md

 **Test job:**

-- Parallelism on 2 workers
+- Parallelism on 2 workers.
-- Execute the dataset template test suite
+- Execute the dataset template test suite.

 After test job: (WIP)<br/>
 The test results are parsed and save to CircleCI artifacts.